marcelkwaschny/pySigma-backend-netwitness/README.md

 # pySigma NetWitness Backend

-This is the netwitness backend for pySigma.
+This is the NetWitness backend for pySigma.
 It provides the package `sigma.backends.netwitness` with the `NetWitnessBackend` class.
 Further, it contains the following processing pipelines in `sigma.pipelines.netwitness`:

 * netwitness_windows_pipeline: NetWitness mapping and conversions for Windows